 That way you can respond as soon as the messages come through, rather than waiting an hour or so until you happen to see an email message.

 If you don’t want to do any work at all, you can also hire a property management company to run things.

 Cross List your Airbnb Short term rental

-It is very important to sync your booking calendar between AirBnb and VRBO however so that if it books on one site for specific dates, it will then be blocked from booking on the other site.
+It is very important to sync your booking calendar between Airbnb and VRBO however.
+That way if it books on one site for specific dates, it will then be blocked from accepting bookings on the other site.

 In order to make the situation right, I had to help find a new place for the guests and provide some money to cover the additional expense of the only bookings left with availability.

-AirBnb and VRBO listings live and die by the reviews.
-Every guest that stays at your short term rental property, no matter what website they book through, gets the chance to leave you a review.
+Airbnb and VRBO listings live and die by the reviews.
+Every guest that stays at your short term rental, no matter what website they book through, gets the chance to leave you a review.

 When new potential guests search for properties, the first thing they are going to look at are the reviews.
 They aren’t going to want to stay at a property that has low stars and a low ranking.
 Or bad reviews.